Skip To Main Content

 This class covers physical, chemical, and biological principles common to all organisms.
 These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
 Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protists.
 A laboratory is required.
 This course earns an additional .5 quality points of weighted credit.

-Dual Enrollment BIOLOGY 104
+DUAL ENROLLMENT BIOLOGY 104

 Course Code: 03999C1005